kfehlhauer/blg/content/posts/two-scala-libraries-every-de-should-know.md

 }

 ```
-Now we decode the JSON with the `fromJson[type]` function.
+Then we can decode the JSON with the `fromJson[type]` function.
 ```[scala]
 def decodeJson(json: String) =
     ZIO.fromEither(json.fromJson[Vehicle])
 ```

-Next it is a matter of reading the JSON file and passing each JSON string to `decodeJson` function.
+In order to turn our JSON into Scala case classes it is a matter of passing each JSON string to `decodeJson` function.
 ```[scala]
 import zio.*
 import zio.json.*